THE LOVABLE (TONGUE IN CHEEK) CLICHÉ

 I am an advocate in the belief that humour is wonderful medicine.
 While medication and I aren’t BFFs, the best things in life are free.
 So, when under the weather, I am happy to swallow a healthy dollop of laughter, giggles, and guffaws to ease the stresses and strains of modern life.

-With that in mind, I’d like to share an anecdote about the cliché, that sneaky little play on words that continues to grow and rise in popularity quicker than you can blink an eye.
+With that in mind, I’d like to share an anecdote about the cliché.
+This sneaky little play on words continues to grow, rising in popularity quicker than you can blink an eye.
 These little blighters are not a flash in the pan nor are they a fly by night.
-These little cutie pies are the best thing since sliced bread and miles better than a kick in the teeth!
-So, roll out your buzzwords, roast those old chestnuts and be as trite as you like.
-Clichés ain’t a drop in the ocean; believe you me, they are here to stay.
+Such cutie pies are the best thing since sliced bread.
+Miles better than a kick in the teeth!
+So, roll out your buzzwords, roast those old chestnuts, and be as trite as you like.
+Clichés ain’t a drop in the ocean.
+Believe you me, they’re here to stay!

-Make no bones about it, we all use them, so milk it for all it’s worth.
+Make no bones about it, we all use them.
+Go on … milk it for all it’s worth.
 Admittedly, some people have a string of clichés as long as their arm.
-For others, they’re few and far between and I don’t wish to make a mountain out of a molehill or a song and dance about it … at the end of the day, everyone has their preference.
+For others, they’re few and far between.
+I won’t make a mountain out of a molehill or a song and dance about it … at the end of the day, everyone has their preference.

-Personally, I avoid clichés like the plague and if you believe that it’s time to wake up and smell the coffee!
+Personally, I avoid clichés like the plague and, if you believe that, it’s time to wake up and smell the coffee!